kevmo314/appendable/README.md

 ### Schemas

-A schema file is not required to use AppendableDB, however if you wish to ensure that your data follows certain types, pass a JSON Schema file with `-s schema.json` and AppendableDB will throw an error instead of inferring the type from the data.
+A schema file is not required to use Appendable, however if you wish to ensure that your data follows certain types, pass a JSON Schema file with `-s schema.json` and Appendable will throw an error instead of inferring the type from the data.
 This can be useful for detecting consistency issues or enforcing field restrictions.

 A word of caution, if you add a non-nullable field to your JSON schema, this will cause